 Photo credit: Elizabeth Macy of Image Photo & Events of Saratoga Springs, NY

-Note: All workshops and trainings are hands-on and tailored for the needs of each group.
+Note: All workshops and training sessions are hands-on and tailored for the specific needs of each group.
 I use the same blended learning strategies when I train teachers that I am encouraging teachers to use in their own classrooms.

 - Creatively Teach the Common Core Literacy Standards with Technology

 - 7 Steps to Successful Asynchronous Online Discussions

 - Project Based Learning in a Blended Learning Model